SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 your particular class or structure's functionality.

-For example, Swift's ``Dictionary`` type implements a subscript to to set and retrieve the values stored in a ``Dictionary`` instance.
+For example, Swift's ``Dictionary`` type implements a subscript to set and retrieve the values stored in a ``Dictionary`` instance.
 You can set a value in a dictionary by providing a key of the dictionary's key type within subscript braces, and assigning a value of the dictionary's value type to the subscript: